-Its homeowners association is stuck in debt and lacks the cash necessary to make the repairs necessary ward off a condemnation notice lingering for the first phase of the two-building condominium.
-One building is inhabited, while the other remains occupied.
+Its homeowners association is stuck in debt and lacks the cash necessary to make the repairs needed to ward off a condemnation notice lingering for the first phase of the two-building condominium.
+One building is inhabitable, while the other remains occupied.

 The HOA filed for Chapter 11 bankruptcy protection in August.
 Earlier this month, the court approved the HOA’s liquidation plan, teeing the tattered property up for a public auction.
 And Thursday, the court OK’d the HOA’s auction plans, which prepare the property for a potential new owner by the end of April.

 Bruised from hurricane-related damage, rising maintenance fees and waning owner interest, the nearly four-decade-long era of the North Pier Ocean Villas appears doomed to end.
 Once all of the HOA’s debts are settled using auction sale proceeds, hundreds of timeshare owners stand to receive a payout.
 Whether owners get anywhere close to what they originally purchased the weekly units for hinges on how high bidders are willing to bet on the weathered real estate that boasts oceanfront views.

 At a minimum starting price of $3.95 million for both buildings at 1800 Canal Drive, eligible bidders must be willing to put down at least 5% in earnest money and provide proof of funds on an all-cash basis to participate in the auction, scheduled to take place April 7 at the U.S. Bankruptcy Court in Raleigh.